MartinFombonne/Projects/CourseWork2/Readme.md

 __III- How to try it ?__

->- First, you need to complete the requirements.
+>- First, you need to run the setup.py script in order to create the Mysql Databases and to verify that you have downloaded all the requiered python modules (if there is an issue check section IV.
+D)
->- Then, simply add files to the IniFiles folder.
+>- Then, simply add files you want to store in the IniFiles folder.
 >- You are now ready to go, you simply run the SID.py script.
->- That would pop a selection menu where you can choose between actions as a Data Owner or a simple user.
+>- A selection menu should appears where you can choose between actions as a Data Owner or a simple user.
 Here we don't talk about authentication but obviously in a real word application there should be a way to be identify as a Dataowner or a user.
 >- The first think you want to do the is to send you initial dataset to the CSP(Press 1 ).
 This operation can take some times depends on how many files and their sizes.
 >- When the initialisation part is over you know have different choices :
 >   - Add a new file to the CSP as a Dataowner (Simply make sure that the file you want to add can be found in the "addfiles" folder and Press 2)